vulkomilev/oumi/CONTRIBUTING.md

 Basic guidelines that will make your PR easier to review:

+- **Title and Description**
-* Please include a concise title and clear PR description.
-The title should allow someone to understand what the PR changes or does at a glance.
-The description should allow someone to understand the contents of the PR _without_ looking at the code.
+  - Please include a concise title and clear PR description.
+  - The title should allow someone to understand what the PR changes or does at a glance.
+  - The description should allow someone to understand the contents of the PR *without* looking at the code.

+- **Testing**
+  - Please include tests with your PR!
-* Include tests.
-If you are fixing a bug, please add a test that would've caught the bug.
-If you are adding a new feature, please add unit tests too.
+  - If fixing a bug, add a test that would've caught the bug.
+  - If adding a new feature, include unit tests for the new functionality.

+- **Code Formatting and Type Checking**
-* `pre-commit` should help you handle formatting and type checking.
+  - Use `pre-commit` to handle formatting and type checking:
-Please do make sure you have it installed as described [above](#prerequisites).
+  - Ensure you have it installed as described in the [Prerequisites](#prerequisites) section.
+  - Run pre-commit hooks before submitting your PR.

 ## Running Tests